squarewolf/wp-download-codes/README.txt

 1. Create a new release and assign a valid zip file to it.
 1. Create download codes for the release via 'Manage codes' and make them final.
 1. Put `[download-code id="xyz"]` in a page or post, where "xyz" is the ID of the respective release.
 Alternatively, you can write `[download-code]` without an ID to allow any download code.
 In the latter case, the download code should be assigned directly to a release.
+1. Since version 2.1 you can provide your users with a direct link to the download code form using the "yourcode" query parameter (e.g. http://yourwordpressblog.com/download/?yourcode=XYZ).

 == Frequently Asked Questions ==